-At Grossman Attorneys at Law, we help civilian contractors make injury claims with the government under the Defense Base Act.
+At Grossman Attorneys at Law, our DBA claim experts help civilian contractors make injury claims with the government under the Defense Base Act.
 Our goal is to fight for the compensation you deserve after sustaining an injury overseas.

 What Are Iraq Burn Pits?